Senior associates at Allen & Overy (A&O) could earn up to £200,000 as part of a complete overhaul of the magic circle firm’s career structure.

 As first reported on www.thelawyer.com last Thursday (12 October), A&O has abolished its current bonus system and will raise associate pay for London trainees and associates by 15 per cent, effective 1 November 2006.

-Associates with a minimum of two years' PQE will be eligible for a bonus.
-The bonuses will now be linked to the value of partner profit points.
-Under the new structure, associates with five to seven years' PQE will qualify for zero to 200 per cent of one partner profit point (a maximum of £48,016 based on last year's profit) and a base salary of up to £150,000.
+Associate bonuses will now be linked to the value of partner profit points.
+Under the new structure, associates with five to seven years’ PQE will qualify for a maximum of zero to 200 per cent of one partner profit point (or a maximum of £48,016 based on last year’s profit) and a base salary of up to £150,000 (see back page).

-There is a 15-month vestingperiod, meaning bonuses will not be paid out until July 2008.
+However, the bonuses vest after 15 months and will not be paid out until July 2008.